 Catherine has authored almost every workshop, presentation, training lesson, and facilitation guide that Point Made Learning offers.
 She writes, directs, and produces films and oversees the creation of all the products and programming for PML, while also facilitating workshops for schools and organizations all over the country.
 She is a trained journalist and directed the feature documentary I’m Not Racist… Am I? which followed a diverse group of teens through a yearlong exploration of race and racism.
-From there, she took the film led the development of one of Point Made Learning’s newest offerings – Look Deeper: Race – which uses the documentary as the foundation for a 3.5-hour online antiracism course.
-Every company who provides this course for their employees reports to us that they have never seen its equal in quality, engagement, or relevance.
+After taking the film on the road and using it to spark discussions about race and racism throughout the U.S., she developed one of Point Made Learning’s newest offerings – Look Deeper: Race – which uses the documentary as the foundation for a 3.5-hour online, interactive antiracism course.
+Every institution and organization that has used this course reports to us that they have never seen its equal in quality, engagement, or relevance.
 Catherine is also a certified facilitator and travels the U.S. leading workshops and facilitating dialogue about race and racism.
-She’s led hundreds of successful, inspiring and informative conversations about race using her humor, her listening skills and her ability to call white people into the conversations they need to have.
-She is funny (really funny), loves to see people learn and has fielded more questions from white people than all the rest of PML’s facilitators combined.
-There is little she hasn’t heard and meets people where they are in their journey of understanding race and discrimination in the U.S.
+She’s led hundreds of successful, inspiring, and informative conversations about race using her humor, her listening skills, and her ability to call white people into the conversations they need to have.
+She is funny (really funny), energetic, passionate, loves to see people learn, and has fielded more questions from white people than all the rest of PML’s facilitators combined.
+There is little she hasn’t heard and is committed to meeting people where they are in their journey of understanding race and discrimination in the U.S.

 Catherine got her undergraduate degree at Coe College in Iowa and her Master’s degree in Journalism at Columbia University.